voxel-community/bootcamp-twixel/01-genera-progetto-remix/README.md

 💿 Welcome to Remix!
 Let's get you set up with a new project.

 ?
 Where would you like to create your app? twixel
 ?
 Where do you want to deploy?
-Choose Remix if you're unsure, it's easy to chang e deployment targets.
-Vercel
+Choose Remix if you're unsure, it's easy to change deployment targets.
+Vercel ?
-?
 TypeScript or JavaScript?
 TypeScript
 ?
 Do you want me to run `npm install`?
 Yes
 ```